Oven Chicken Shawarma

 Simple, versatile

 This recipe takes little time or effort but yields great chicken that is easy to use in many ways.
-I've used it in pitas, over rice, over pilaf, simply in a bowl with some toppings, and even as a simple sandwich on wheat bread.
+I've used it in pitas, over rice or pilaf, simply in a bowl with some toppings, and even as a simple sandwich on wheat bread.

 Ingredients